Skip to main content

 Frequently Asked Questions

-Bambi Dixon with the text Bambi DixonAt SNHU, we believe learning is a lifelong journey.
-The MS in Healthcare Administration is a great degree option for those who have been working in healthcare and are on the leadership trajectory or for those looking to enter the field.
-It provides students with a breadth of knowledge in critical assets of healthcare including reimbursement, quality improvement, strategic planning and marketing for nonprofits.
+At SNHU, we know that learning is a lifelong journey.
+The MS in Healthcare Administration is a great degree option if you've been working in healthcare or are looking to enter the field.
+It provides you with a breadth of knowledge in critical assets of healthcare, including reimbursement, quality improvement, strategic planning and marketing for nonprofits.

 Many prospective students worry about having to leave work or reduce working hours to earn their graduate degrees.
 SNHU's online programs have been carefully designed with the lives of busy working adults in mind.
 A great number of our students find that the online nature of our programs gives them the ability to enroll as part-time students while continuing to work full-time jobs.

-Healthcare administrator jobs go by many titles, so you’ll want to consider the area of expertise and type of facility you’re interested in working in throughout your job search.
-At this level in your career, you could find yourself managing and directing in spaces such as government, hospitals, nursing homes, doctors' offices and nonprofit organizations.
+Healthcare administrator jobs go by many titles, so you’ll want to consider the area of expertise and type of facility you’re interested in during your job search.

-• Government.
-Work in government-funded positions at branches of the military, Veterans Health Administration, federal prisons and more.
+• Government: Work in government-funded positions at branches of the military, Veterans Health Administration, federal prisons and more.

-• Offices of physicians.
-Private physicians' offices of all disciplines rely on healthcare administrators.
+• Offices of physicians: Private physicians' offices of all disciplines rely on healthcare administrators.
 This includes primary care, dentists, walk-in clinics and more.

-• Outpatient care centers.
-Look for opportunities at organizations offering outpatient services such as minor surgeries, rehabilitation treatments, mental health services and substance abuse treatments.
+• Outpatient care centers: Look for opportunities at organizations offering outpatient services, such as minor surgeries, rehabilitation treatments, mental health services and substance abuse treatments.

 Most students can expect to earn their master's in healthcare administration in about 2 years.